Testing wave turbulence theory for Gross-Pitaevskii system: Numerical methods

 Numerical solutions of the WKE are defined on a grid presenting a scale separation of almost six decades in $\omega$.
 The time step and the space grid are adjusted in order to ensure a good conservation of invariants.
-To address the issue of conservation, let us remind that the solution of the WKE is predicted to blow up at $\omega=0$ at a finite time $t^*$ \cite{semikoz1995kinetics, connaughton2004kinetic, lacaze2001dynamical, SemGreMedNaz}, which was estimated for the considered setup in our numerical tests as $t^*\approx 126.7$.
-For the times close to $t^*$ most of approximations to the solution fail.
+To address the issue of conservation, let us remind that the solution of the WKE is predicted to blow up at $\omega=0$ at a finite time $t^*$ \cite{semikoz1995kinetics, connaughton2004kinetic, lacaze2001dynamical, SemGreMedNaz}, which was estimated in our numerical tests as $t^*\approx 126.7$.
+For the times $t\in[0,100]$, which are far from $t^*$, we used the grid with $128$ nodes.
+The maximum relative deviations of the particle and energy densities from their initial values are $4.7\times 10^{-5}$ and $7.6\times 10^{-4}$, respectively.
+This non-conservation is mainly due to the leak of particles and energy through the boundary $\omega_{max}$.
+To compute the spectrum at the time $t=125.7$, which is rather close to $t^*$ (see Figure~\ref{figSpectraL}), we use a much finer grid with $1024$ nodes and expand the segment $[\omega_{min},\omega_{max}]$ to $[0.001, 100^2]$ in order to reduce the leak.
+In this case the biggest non-conservation $3.69\times 10^{-4}$ is observed for the particle density.
+However, it is worth noting that this small non-conservation of the total particle number is accompanied with rather large approximation error, of the order 15\%, in the point-wise values of the wave action spectrum in the vicinity of $\omega_{min}$.
+This error is estimated by comparing the $1024$ and $512$ results.
+This leads to conclusion that at the moment $t=125.7$, i.e. rather close to the blow-up $t^*$, our method still provides an adequate description.
+More details are available in Appendix~\ref{Numerics}.